Bacconatr/TicketHelper/SETUP.md

 - Verify TA_ROLE_ID and INSTRUCTOR_ROLE_ID match your roles

 **Can't claim tickets:**
-- Ensure you have TA or Instructor role assigned
+- Ensure you have TA, Head TA, or Instructor role assigned
 - Verify role IDs in `.env` are correct

 **No transcript generated:**